Climate positive in 2035

 To reduce the ecological footprint of construction, AM develops buildings with sustainable materials that can be extensively reused in the future.
 However, the primary goal is to create adaptive buildings that do not need to be demolished.
 This results in innovative circular projects for both ground-based homes and apartments.
 Where appropriate, bio-based materials are also used, benefiting both the environment and health.

-Whitepaper Circular Collaboration Decisive for Scaling Up
+Whitepaper: Circular Collaboration Decisive for Scaling Up (in Dutch)

-Whitepaper Circular Development: From Ambitions to Performance
+Whitepaper: Circular Development: From ambitions to performance (in Dutch)

 Climate adaptation